rajinder-yadav/furi/README.md

 Item | Version | Description
 --- | --- | ---
-TypeScript | 5.7.3 | A superset of JavaScript that adds static typing and other features to the language. yaml | 2.7.0 | A library for parsing YAML used to read FURI configuration file.
+TypeScript | 5.7.3 | A super-set of JavaScript that adds static typing and other features to the language. yaml | 2.7.0 | A library for parsing YAML used to read FURI configuration file.
 @deno/dnt | 0.41.3 | A tool for building NPM packages.
 @std/assert | 1.0.11 | Deno standard library for assertions, used in test code.